gaeayayyes/gaeayayyes.github.io/README.md

 >Don't judge a book by its cover

 Because we aren't too sure of what and how they are.
 Sometimes others tend to judge other people and label them with negativity.
-Additionally we shouldn't see or view others based on a hierarchy, we are all equal, what differentiates us is the labels we give each other.
+Additionally, we shouldn't see or view others based on a hierarchy, we are all equal, what differentiates us is the labels we give each other.